 If different shaped pieces are required, roll out the clay into a cylinder to the diameter needed then stand it up, put it between two slats, pull a cutter along the top of the slats, separate the two parts and continue cutting until you have all the pieces needed of the same height.
 The shapes can then be changed using your fingers or bars to form the shape required.

 Cut the roll of clay into slices, which will be circles of different colored lines then mold them into the shapes required.
-Agate patterns can be built up to form a flat object such as a tile, or a shape using a mold.
-A mold in two pieces can be used but where the two pieces meet must be thought of as part of the design.
+Agate patterns can be built up to form a flat object such as a tile or a shape using a mold.
+A mold in two pieces can be used but the places where the two pieces meet must be planned as an integral part of the design.
 It is easier to use a hump or press mold.
 Put the prepared pieces into the mold to form the pattern, scoring and using slip to join every piece, pressing them together.

 Read more about: Molds / Molds-Press Molds / Molds for tiles

-Aging in clay is to leave it untouched for a certain time, so it matures and become more workable.
+Aging in clay is achieved by leaving it untouched for a certain time, so it matures and become more workable.
 It can be kept in caves, damp rooms, airtight plastic buckets and plastic bags.
 In the past it was kept in caves for two or more years.
 Aging lets the dampness penetrate between the particles and gives it a higher plasticity.

-Air guns expel compressed air and have been adapted to be used in the manufacturing of pieces made by casting, to speed up the production.
+Air guns expel compressed air and have been adapted for use in the manufacture of pieces made by casting, to speed up the production.
 They are operated at low pressure round the edge of wet clay in small molds; this slightly dries it and allows the piece to be removed more quickly.

 They are also used to clean dust from pottery or molds and to apply the glaze.